Images/Labels/Tables¶

 # Create a new feature table

-feat_table = ngff_image.table.new(name='new_feature_table',
+feat_table = ngff_image.tables.new(name='new_feature_table',

 label_image='../nuclei',